 supernatural power), who roamed the world killing monsters, relates one version

+of how the Ioways got their medicine bundles.
 It is said that this is a true story of the beginning of the Indian race, and

 many of the medicines that were found in the medicine bags of otter skin used in